ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 ## Option 2: Mounting an ISO from your local computer
 {: #bm-mount-iso-opt-3}

-You can mount an ISO from your local computer by using the Java iKVM viewer (console).
+You can mount an ISO from your local computer by using the Java&reg; iKVM viewer (console).
 By using the Java iKVM viewer, you can mount an ISO while it is connected to the console.
-The speed at which the installation progresses can vary depending on the upload speed and latency of your internet connection, performance of java and your computer.
+The speed at which the installation progresses can vary depending on the upload speed and latency of your internet connection, performance of Java and your computer.

 If you do not have permission to change the BIOS on a server, open a support case to request the following changes: